How GleanMark Auto-Builds Your Firm Workspace

 info@,ip@, ordocketing@show an amber warning.
 Only confirm if these filings are genuinely your matters. - No match — Personal-domain emails (

-gmail.com,yahoo.com, etc.) and unmatched firm emails skip the confirmation step entirely.
+gmail.com,yahoo.com, etc.) and firm emails that do not appear in USPTO correspondent records skip the confirmation step entirely.
 After completing your profile, you land on the search page with a starter tour to help you find marks to monitor manually. - Not me — You can decline at the confirmation step.
 After completing your profile, you also land on the search page with the same starter tour.

 What Gets Created